SharePoint/sp-dev-docs/docs/features/hub-site/REST-sphubsite-type.md

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

-Contains data describing a SharePoint Hub site.
+Contains data describing a SharePoint hub site.

 |Name    |Type   |Description |